bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **advanced state management**.
-During this sprint, you studied **the reducer pattern, redux, and context APIs**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **Smurfs village**!
+During this sprint, you studied **the reducer pattern, and redux**.
+In your challenge this week, you will demonstrate your mastery of these skills by creating the **Smurf Village Database**!

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.